ali-negary/mosaic/README.md

 Although the task is simple, there are some improvements that can be done.
 For example, the _check_weights()_ method, can be done inside the calculations.
 Right nwo, a part of the calculation is redundant and have happened earlier.

-Another thing that should be done is benchmarking with a huge workloads.
+Another thing that should be done is benchmarking with a huge workload.
 I am not sure how big of a workload can a school grading system be, but faster is always better.
 ****
 **Why pandas?**